 This course is designed to instruct students on the theory and application of artificial insemination uses in the reproduction of farm livestock.
-Students will learn the key concepts and complete the course with hands-on application using insemination techniques for specific species of livestock.
+Students learn the key concepts and complete the course with hands-on application using insemination techniques for specific species of livestock.
+Course offered fall and spring semesters.